kgni/alz-news/README.md

 ## Frontend

-Frontend consists of a React application made with NextJS and Tailwind.
-Currently there are a few static pages, but the most important page is the "News" page, with over 6000 articles from 6 different publicers.
+The front end consists of a React application made with NextJS and Tailwind.
+Currently, there are a few static pages, but the most important page is the "News" page, with over 6000 articles from 6 different publishers.

 ### News